THE BLACK WOMAN’S GUIDE TO THE 2020 Election

 For more information on Black women (and men) running for office in 2020 and how to support them, check out Higher Heights for America PAC and The Collective PAC.
 Both organizations provide comprehensive support to Black women (and men) running for office in state and federal elections.
 If you can, consider making a donation to these organizations too.

 We’re not going to lie.
 With so much in front of us this year, staying hopeful and engaged is a struggle.
-Our country is definitely in the midst of a constitutional crisis, and this election will be one of the most consequential.
+Our country is definitely in the midst of a social, economic, and constitutional crisis, and this election will be one of the most consequential.

 That said, 2020 is also a year for opportunity and optimism.
 That’s why our fourth V is for Believe.